 Yard Waste Collection

-Yard waste is collected from Groot April 1 through December 31 each year.
+Yard waste is collected by Roy Strom April 1 through December 31 each year.

 Public Works does not pick up yard waste.
-Yard waste must be placed in brown lawn waste bags with a pink yard waste sticker attached to each bag.
-These stickers are available at the Village Hall for $2.70 each.
+Yard waste must be placed in brown lawn waste bags with a yard waste sticker attached to each bag.
+These stickers are available for purchase at the Village Hall.
 Place the bag at the curb on your garbage day.

 Yard Waste cannot be mixed with your branch and leaf piles that are for Public Works.
 Any branch or leaf piles containing yard waste WILL NOT be chipped or picked up by Public Works.

 During the summer months Public Works equips its vehicles with grass cutting blades and equipment.
 Public Works maintains the Village properties and parks.
-The State is responsible for maintenance along Archer Avenue and La Grange Road, and Cook County maintains easements along German Church, 87th, Nolton and Wolf.
+The State is responsible for maintenance along Archer Ave. and La Grange Road, and Cook County maintains easements along German Church, 87th, Nolton Ave. and Wolf Road.